aragon/osx/UPDATE_CHECKLIST.md

 ### Configuration

-- [ ] Check if all permissions (if) given to the deployer are revoked and transfered to the managing DAO
+- [ ] Check if all permissions (if) given to the deployer are revoked and transfered to the management DAO
-- [ ] Check if the `dao` parameter is set to the managing DAO where it can be set
+- [ ] Check if the `dao` parameter is set to the management DAO where it can be set
 - [ ] Check that the permissions are set correctly for the framework to function

 ### Packages

-Wait until the managing DAO has made the necessary changes and then:
+Wait until the management DAO has made the necessary changes and then:

 - [ ] Publish a new version of `@aragon/osx-artifacts` (`./packages/contracts`) to NPM
 - [ ] Publish a new version of `@aragon/osx-ethers` (`./packages/contracts-ethers`) to NPM